krogebry/devops/README.md

 seem like dark magic to developers, or even some of the older generation operational engineers.

-This project is broken down in a serious of articles and sample code describing a particular topic.
+This project is broken down in a series of articles and sample code describing a particular topic.

 Learn at your own pace, participate and play!